 Photographer, artist and local historian Bill Emory has been taking photographs in the Central Virginia region for over half a century.
 His collection includes many thousands of unique portraits, unforgettable moments of photojournalism, and timeless scenes of artful expression.
 Despite a popular blog with occasional posts of images, Bill Emory has never had a professional exhibit of his work nor a published print collection.
-We are currently working with Bill to catalog his historic and amazing body of work, with the aim of creating a museum installation of photos as well as a new book.
-Emory’s photo at left is the late City Councilor and beloved community leader Holly Edwards (1960-2017) with her two children.
+We hope to catalog this historic and amazing body of work, with the aim of creating an exhibit or publication.
+Emory’s photograph at left is the late City Councilor and beloved community leader Holly Edwards (1960-2017) with her two children.

 Faith and Freedom

 A History of Religious Freedom

 There is perhaps no better place in America to study the history of faith communities than Albemarle County, the home of Thomas Jefferson, who placed his Virginia Statute for Religious Freedom among his three greatest accomplishments.
 Jefferson and many of his founder compatriots believed that freedom of conscience and a plurality of faith communities were vital elements of American liberty and a successful republic.
 But, exactly how that plurality developed and interacted over time in Jefferson’s own neighborhood has never been comprehensively studied and documented.
 We intend to do our part to make that happen.